 Payment for Participation

-If you agree to take part in this research study, we will pay you $1.20 for your time and effort.
+If you agree to take part in this research study, we will pay you $1.20 for your time and effort regardless of how long you take (6 minutes at the rate of $12.00/hour).
 Payments will be made through your Prolific account.

 It is important to know that payment for participation is taxable income.